 – Needing to be needed in order to feel like a worthwhile person

-I don’t have time or space here to go into great detail about how to heal from codependence (it does take time, lots of awareness, and consistent efforts), but I do have the space to tell you about the most fundamental cure that there is:
+I don’t have time or space here to go into great detail about how to heal from codependence (it does take time, lots of awareness, and consistent efforts; working through a structured 12-step program can help, such as the “Freedom Session” curriculum offered by many churches in my area).

 Take your attention off other people, and what they’re doing (or should be doing or are not doing), and focus your attention on yourself, and what the next right step for you is.